Portsmouth FC Tickets & Matchday Guide

 How the sale process works:

-• Season ticket holders have automatic access to every home match.
-Over 14,700 season tickets were sold for 2025/26
+- • Season ticket holders have automatic access to every home match.
+Season tickets sold out again for 2026/27, with the allocation capped so tickets are released match by match

 Important for visitors: